maalcantar/bedl_jupyter_notebook_resources/README.md

 <img width="1315" alt="Screen Shot 2021-05-16 at 12 12 30 AM" src="https://user-images.githubusercontent.com/43210496/118385243-69a7c500-b5db-11eb-93f2-52959f4b4dd2.png">

-Quick note: If you want to work with an older version of Python, we still recommend you download the latest version of Anaconda and create a virtual environment with the specific python version you want.
-You can technically install an older version of Anaconda / Python from [archives](https://repo.anaconda.com/archive/), but we recommend sticking with the newer version of Anaconda.
+Note: If you want to work with an older version of Python, we still recommend you download the latest version of Anaconda and create a virtual environment with the specific python version you want.
+You can technically install an older version of Anaconda / Python from [archives](https://repo.anaconda.com/archive/), but we recommend sticking with the newer version of Anaconda in order to avoid any compatability issues.

 ## Installing new packages